Keziyah/Lingoly/README.md

 edit your speech, then correct your grammar.
 "Show IPA Dictionary" will help you if you're not sure how to pronounce a word.

-## Coming soon to DVD and video...
+## Coming soon to DVD and video cassette...
 Eventually, this will be a mobile app, and will have features such as a more comprehensive dictionary, and an admin dashboard for teachers.